 -Responsorial Psalms are meant to be sung so in the absence of a cantor or psalmist, read this part in a melodic manner.

 -Alleluia before the Gospel and Amen after the doxology are meant to be sung so sing these, if at all possible when serving Sunday masses.
-If you don’t feel confident singing, turn off your mic and sing to yourself to encourage the congregation to sing along with the choir.
+If you don’t feel confident singing, turn off your mic while singing to encourage the congregation to sing along with the choir.
 However, during weekdays, avoid any singing.

--Prayers of the Faithful are like your own personal prayers and may be read the way you would say your prayers to the Lord.
+-Prayers of the Faithful are to be read the way you would say your own prayers to the Lord.
 Give the congregation 10-15 seconds for their personal intentions.

-Come at least 20 minutes before your assigned mass to make the necessary preparations…
+Come at least 20 minutes before your assigned mass to make these necessary preparations:

 As Sunday Commentator: